-Getting Started with Talmud
+Getting Started with Hadran

-Also keep in mind that, no matter on which daf you start learning Talmud, you are entering mid-conversation.
-The gemara is not organized in a linear manner and personalities are not introduced.
+Also keep in mind that, no matter which masechet you start learning, you are entering mid-conversation.
+The gemara is not organized in a linear manner.
 So, jump right in!
-See below for a number of suggested starting points or go to Talmud by the Daf and choose your own.
+See below for a number of suggested starting points or search by daf on the banner above and choose your own.